 “Soon it got dusk, a grapy dusk … the sun the color of pressed grapes, slashed with burgundy red, the fields the color of love and Spanish mysteries.
 I stuck my head out the window and took deep breaths of the fragrant air.
 It was the most beautiful of all moments.”
+On the Road

-Though the Golden State’s national parks tend to garner all the attention, there are nearly 300 state parks scattered throughout California, covering everything from mountains and forests to beaches and deserts.
+the Golden State’s national parks tend to garner all the attention, there are nearly 300 state parks scattered throughout California, covering everything from mountains and forests to beaches and deserts.
 Stunning vistas, refreshing air, and endless possibilities await around every turn in California, thanks to the numerous state parks.

 The California State Parks to Visit Next